kubedb/docs/docs/guides/percona-xtradb/quickstart/quickstart.md

 Error from server (BadRequest): admission webhook "perconaxtradb.validators.kubedb.com" denied the request: percona-xtradb "demo/demo-quickstart" can't be paused.
 To delete, change spec.terminationPolicy
 ```

-Now, run `$ kubedb edit px demo-quickstart -n demo` to set `.spec.terminationPolicy` to `Pause` (for which KubeDB operator creates `dormantdatabase` when the PerconaXtraDB object is deleted and it keeps PVC, Secrets intact) or remove this field (which default to `Pause`).
+Now, run `$ kubectl edit px demo-quickstart -n demo` to set `.spec.terminationPolicy` to `Pause` (for which KubeDB operator creates `dormantdatabase` when the PerconaXtraDB object is deleted and it keeps PVC, Secrets intact) or remove this field (which default to `Pause`).
 Then you will be able to delete/pause the database.

 Learn details of all `TerminationPolicy` [here](/docs/concepts/databases/percona-xtradb.md#specterminationpolicy).